wlloyduw/SAAF/tutorial/README.md

 nano handler.py
 ```

 The default handler.py contains a bit more than a default function for a FaaS platform.
-Here we have implemented SAAF's Inspector object, which allows users to collect data about FaaS platforms.
-At the start of functions with SAAF, the Inspector needs to be instantiated (not in global scope), then initial metrics can be inspected using the inspectCPU, inspectMemory, inspectPlatform, inspectContainer, inspectLinux, or inspectAll functions.
+Here we have implemented SAAF's Inspector object, which allows users to collect data about the FaaS platform.
+At the start of function with SAAF, the Inspector needs to be instantiated (not in global scope), then initial metrics can be inspected using the inspectCPU, inspectMemory, inspectPlatform, inspectContainer, inspectLinux, or inspectAll functions.

-After initial inspection, the workload of the function should be started.
-In this case, it is simply adding the "Hello World" message to the inspector.
+After initial inspection, the workload of the function should be performed.
+In this case, the workload is simply to add the "Hello World" message to the inspector.

-Finally, at the end of functions the final delta metrics need to be inspected.
+Finally, at the end of functions the delta metrics need to be inspected.
 Simply call the inspectCPUDeltas, inspectMemoryDeltas, or inspectAllDeltas functions.
-Then all the data from SAAF can be finalized and returned with the finish() function.
+This adds the resource utilization delta attibutes to SAAF's output.
+Then all data from SAAF is finalized and returned with the finish() function.

 ```python
 # This is just to support Azure.